tallguyjenks/runes/README.md

 [![DOI](https://zenodo.org/badge/235950397.svg)](https://zenodo.org/badge/latestdoi/235950397)
 [![](https://img.shields.io/badge/ORCiD-0000--0002--9604--3069-green)](https://orcid.org/0000-0002-9604-3069)

-runes is a package to convert English _A-Z_ characters to Elder Futhark Runes.
+runes is a package to convert English _A-Z_ characters to Runes.
 There is a LaTeX package to do this with RMarkdown, but why not make it easier and more intuitive to get the runes you need when you need them? `runes("any string or vector here")` works as you'd expect.

 I did not find a package in R that does this so i made it myself, so if you work with old Germanic runes for linguistic purposes or just really like runes like me, hopefully this will be a package you will get some use out of.